kintzhao/slamwareAPP/README.md

 NOTICE:
- you should run the slamcore on your robot, mark the IP_addres. modify the launch/view_slamwareAPP.launch for your robot system. run :
+ 1) you should run the slamcore on your robot, mark the IP_addres. and make sure slamCore run OK!
+ 2) modify the launch/view_slamwareAPP.launch for your robot system.
+ 3) upgrade your slamware SDK from http://www.slamtec.com/cn/Slamware
-	roslaunch slamwareAPP view_slamwareNode.launch
+ 4) run : roslaunch slamwareAPP view_slamwareNode.launch